Associate Professor of Medicinal Chemistry,

-Students working in Dr. Hills' laboratory use novel simulation methods to study the molecular biophysics of membrane protein systems relevant to drugs and disease.
+Students working in Dr. Hills' laboratory use computer simulation methods to study the molecular biophysics of membrane protein systems relevant to drugs and disease.
 Topics of focus include the role of lipid-protein interactions in cell function and acquired multidrug resistance associated with ABC transport proteins.